learnbyexample/learnbyexample.github.io/_posts/2019-03-11-customizing-pandoc.md

 >files in the header.
 They will be included in the  order  specified.
 >Implies --standalone.

-So, the `pandoc` invocation now looks like:
+The `pandoc` invocation now looks like:

 ```bash
 $ pandoc sample_1.md -f gfm -H chapter_break.tex -o sample_1_chapter_break.pdf